Zakynthos

 - Marathonisi island

-- The islet of Agios Sostis (Cameo) connected with the land via bridge
+- The islet of Agios Sostis (Cameo Island) connected with the land via bridge

 - The Vassilikos peninsula in the south which combines mountain views, sandy beaches and lush greenery